-As a result of cohesive coordination of agencies within El Dorado County, progress has been made to collectively advance the resource management strategies (RMS) identified in the 2019 WRDMP, including the following major accomplishments:
+As a result of cohesive coordination of agencies within El Dorado County, progress has been made to collectively advance the RMS identified in the 2019 WRDMP, including the following major accomplishments:

-- Execution of the Central Valley Project Water Service Contact with U.S. Department of the Interior, Bureau of Reclamation (Reclamation) after 19 years of delay, - Completion of the American River Basin Study with Reclamation and regional partners to set forth climate adaptation portfolios that address unique basin conditions and needs, - Approval by California Department of Water Resources for the Alternative Plans for managing the Tahoe South Subbasin,
+- Execution of the Central Valley Project Water Service Contract with U.S. Department of the Interior, Bureau of Reclamation (Reclamation) after 19 years of delay, - Completion of the American River Basin Study with Reclamation and regional partners to set forth climate adaptation portfolios that address unique basin conditions and needs, - Approval by California Department of Water Resources of the Alternative Plans for managing the Tahoe South Subbasin,

-- Acceleration of on-the-ground project implementation through funding from the federal American Rescue Plan Act of 2021, Federal Emergency Management Agency, and State of California for needed water infrastructure recovery and improvements, - Completion of the Upper American River Basin Regional Drought Contingency Plan to improve regional collaboration and support for drought resilience and set foundations for assistance to rural communities served by small water suppliers and domestic wells, - Convening of the Upper American River Watershed Group to develop a Programmatic Watershed Plan (PWP) for the upper American River watershed to support the WRDMP's water resource management strategies and align broader resource management strategies for a healthy watershed and resilience community, and - Coordination of purposeful federal and state advocacy among parties in El Dorado County, and the Sacramento and Tahoe regions for countywide benefits and recognition of unique conditions and needs.
+- Acceleration of on-the-ground project implementation through funding from the federal American Rescue Plan Act of 2021, Federal Emergency Management Agency, and State of California for needed water infrastructure recovery and improvements, - Completion of the Upper American River Basin Regional Drought Contingency Plan to improve regional collaboration and support for drought resilience and set foundations for assistance to rural communities served by small water suppliers and domestic wells, - Convening of the Upper American River Watershed Group to develop a Programmatic Watershed Plan (PWP) for the upper American River watershed to support the WRDMP's water resource management strategies and align broader resource management strategies for long-term watershed health and community resilience, and - Coordination of purposeful federal and state advocacy among parties in El Dorado County, and the Sacramento and Tahoe regions for countywide benefits and recognition of unique conditions and needs.

-Adaptation for Climate Resilience and Continued Economic Prosperity findings, the WRDMP24 also updates the RMS, which represent strategic directives to mitigate the identified challenges through coordinated and collective efforts of partners with implementation responsibilities.
+Adaptation for Climate Resilience and Continued Economic Prosperity as the Other County Areas.
+Based on these findings, the WRDMP24 also updates the RMS, which represent strategic directives to mitigate the identified challenges through coordinated and collective efforts of partners with implementation responsibilities.
 Key management actions for each RMS are also reviewed for effectiveness and relevancy with identified primary implementation agency(ies), and corresponding Agency's roles in leading, facilitating, or supporting contributing actions and activities consistent with the Act and its intent to create direct value and benefits for all communities in El Dorado County.

-The WRDMP24 refreshes our awareness and assessments of water resource-related challenges that we must overcome to achieve the County General Plan vision and the preferred way of life, including the needed economic prosperity and community resilience for areas currently not served by public water purveyors that are commonly referred to as the Other County Areas.
-Based on these
+The WRDMP24 refreshes our awareness and assessments of water resource-related challenges that we must overcome to achieve the County General Plan vision and the preferred way of life, including the needed economic prosperity and community resilience for areas currently not served by public water purveyors that are commonly referred to